laser-institute/aera23-foundations/README.md

 The accompanying code-along introduces basic programming concepts in R, such as using functions, proving arguments to functions, creating objects, and installing packages.
 Finally, we will learn how to knit RMarkdown files to produce readable, shareable versions of our work.

-## 🔉 Part Two - Foundations of Learning Analytics -
+## 🔉 Part Two - Foundations of Learning Analytics
-### focus on the "EXPLORE phase."
+### - focusing on the "EXPLORE phase."

 **TOPICS**